joeylouise/stopwatch-tdd/README.md

 ##How

+- Create an EPIC issue, to create a Stopwatch
-- Start from the beginning and split each element into an issue.
+- Start from the beginning and split each element into an issue

 ##Stretch goals
 - BlanketJs